 - For most matters a minimum of 6 years from the conclusion or closure of your legal work; in the event that you, or we, need to re-open your case for the purpose of defending complaints or claims.

-- Some information or matters may be kept for longer – such as matrimonial matters including financial orders or maintenance agreements.
+- Some information or matters may be kept for 16 years – such as matrimonial matters (financial orders or maintenance agreements etc).

 - Probate matters where there is a surviving spouse or civil partner may be retained until the survivor has died in order to deal with the transferable Inheritance Tax allowance.

 - For the duration of a trust.

 - Property purchase and re-mortgage matters and Wills and related documents may be kept indefinitely.